R4DDER5/CZ/project-scope.md

 #### Third Party Integration.
-The system will allow for 3rd part integration
+The system will allow for 3rd party integration, genrally API and documentation is required from provider

 AQR - Currently to be confirmed.